How to Be a Little Sod

 How To Be A Little Sod is a 1992 humour book written by English author Simon Brett and illustrated by Tony Ross, published by Orion Publishing Group.
-It aims to show what a baby may think during his/her first year of development.
+It aims to show what a baby may think during their first year of development.
 The format is in a traditional diary style, listing selected days and events.
 The main character's name is never actually revealed in the story, the child is always referred to as 'baby.'
 We also do not find out the gender at any time, so readers can make up their own minds on these missing details.
 The book is written in the first person, referring as 'I' and shows the baby through their first year of life.
 The other characters include the mother, referred to as 'Her' and the father, known as 'Him.'
 There are also the two sets of grandparents, whose awkward get-togethers leave a chill in the air.
 The book covers a range of traditional development techniques, including the advancement to solid foods, learning to crawl and saying the first word.
 However, the book is not intended to be a parents guide.
 It is a fictional book which uses realistic elements.